karl-schulz/iclr-larger/Readme.md

 ## Simple Steps
-- Copy the userContent.css in the right directory useing [these steps](https://davidwalsh.name/firefox-user-stylesheet).
+- Copy the userContent.css in the right directory using [these steps](https://davidwalsh.name/firefox-user-stylesheet).
 (You can skip #6)
 - Open Firefox and enjoy the larger view!
 - Use e.g. Chrome if your temporarily don't want it.